Thank you for reading our post, please rate this article at the end.

 You may already be using trekking poles on your regular hiking trips.
 They can be quite helpful on trails, but they will be much more useful off the trail where the terrain isn’t adapted for hiking.

-Make sure to pick a good pair of trekking poles that will be able to withstand the challenges of the journey.
+Pick a good pair of trekking poles to withstand the journey’s challenges.

 Ice ax

-An ice ax is going to be a handy tool if you encounter perennial snow patches out in the wild.
+An ice ax will be handy if you encounter perennial snow patches out in the wild.
 Alternatively, you may opt for traction devices for your boots.

 Gloves

 You may need to grab onto shrubs or branches to clear your way.
-Well, to protect your hands, you should bring along a good pair of gloves.
-A good option is leather gloves that are tear- and abrasion-resistant.
+To protect your hands, you should bring a good pair of gloves.
+A good option is leather gloves that are tear—and abrasion-resistant.

 Long pants

-Again, you may already be wearing long pants to protect your legs from dense brushes, but if you are not, make sure to invest in long and durable pants that will protect you from cuts and bruises.
+Again, you may already be wearing long pants to protect your legs from dense brushes, but if you are not, invest in long, durable pants that protect you from cuts and bruises.

 Gaiters

-Just like long pants, gaiters can really come in handy since they will keep dirt and stones out of your boots, allowing you to stay comfy throughout the journey.
+Gaiters, like long pants, can be handy.
+They keep dirt and stones out of your boots, allowing you to stay comfy throughout the journey.

 Remember About Hiking Etiquette

-When going hiking cross-country, you will need to pay special attention to hiking ethics.
+When hiking cross-country, you must pay special attention to hiking ethics.
 The Leave No Trace principles address what you should do no matter where you hike.
-And since you are dealing with untouched lands, you should put the effort into keeping them as pristine as possible.
+And since you are dealing with untouched lands, you should try to keep them as pristine as possible.

 You aren’t the only backpacker whose mind may be crossed by the idea of cross-country hiking.
-Other cross-country hikers are very likely to follow the same route you’ve covered, which would end in the creation of new trails.
+Other cross-country hikers are likely to follow the same route you’ve covered, which would create new trails.
 This puts the perhaps already endangered area at a greater risk.

-Feel free to cross-country hike wherever you want, but make sure that your impact on the area is minimal.
-Erosion, pollution, damage from campfires – these are the things that trails suffer the most nowadays.
-And if you want to preserve the vast yet quite limited natural variety available to us now, then do make sure to make responsible choices when hiking off-trail.
+Feel free to cross-country hike wherever you want, but ensure minimal impact on the area.
+Trails suffer the most from erosion, pollution, and damage from campfires nowadays.
+If you want to preserve the vast yet quite limited natural variety available to us now, make sure to make responsible choices when hiking off-trail.

 You can read more of our hiking articles here.